szabogabor91/gimlet-website/src/concepts/the-sane-helm-guide.md

 The above snippet is a Kubernetes Deployment resource with its replica count templated.

 This is how Helm charts look inside: they are Golang template files that are able to render variables at predefined placeholders.
-Just much more convoluted in real life, thanks to the many generic usecases they have to serve.
+Just much more convoluted in real life, thanks to the many generic use-cases they have to serve.

 To round up your Helm intro, in the remaining chapters you will